nmeum/input/README.md

 repo] [fork][linenoise fork repo] instead of [readline][GNU readline] since it seemed easier to use at the time.

+## Features

+* Support for readline-like key bindings using [linenoise][linenoise fork repo].
+* Support for tab completions using arbitrary shell commands.
+* Support for a persistent editing history.

 ## Usage

 Just as rlwrap this program can be used to provide readline-like key